RatulSaha/leonardo-challenge-web-3.5-ratul-saha/README.md

 - [ ] The list of episodes in the character modal needs better handling when there are too many episodes for a character.
 Similar for when a location has too many residents.

-- [ ] Known bug: If a modal is opened (let's say character), and then closed, and the user moves to a different page, the previous modal pops up in some cases uninvited.
+- [x] Known bug: If a modal is opened (let's say character), and then closed, and the user moves to a different page, the previous modal pops up in some cases uninvited.
+Fixed by nullifying the selected ID for a modal when the modal closes.